-Table 4.
+As a borrower, we prefer lower interest rates all else equal.
+The all else equal is important.
+Consider the mortgage rates from Table 4.
 It is tempting to think that because the 15-year mortgage has the lowest interest rate (2.4%) that it is the best mortgage from a financial perspective.
 It is not!
-Comparing the interest rate on a 15-year mortgage to a 30-year mortgage is like comparing the price of apples to the price of oranges.
-Any difference in prices between the two fruits tells us about differences in supply and demand across the two markets, but it doesn't tell us that one fruit is "better" than the other.
+Comparing the interest rate on a 15-year mortgage to that on a 30-year mortgage is like comparing the price of apples to the price of oranges.
+Any difference in prices between the two fruits tells us about differences in supply and demand for the two fruits, but it doesn't tell us that one fruit is "better" than the other.

-The lower interest rate on the 15-year mortgage just means that there is relatively less demand (more supply) for these mortgages than for the 30-year, for example.
+The lower interest rate on the 15-year mortgage just means that there is relatively less demand or more supply for these mortgages than for the 30-year, for example.
 This is not surprising because 15-year mortgages come with significantly higher monthly payments, all else equal.
 Which financial product is "better" for us depends on several factors including our opportunity cost, our income, our opinion of where future interest rates may be headed, and how long we anticipate staying in the home.